Asiatic Lions of India

 The Asiatic lion is one of the most amazing, and powerful big cats found in India.
 The Panthera Leo’s population of lions in India is found in Gujarat.
 More precisely, Asiatic Lions are now confined to Sasan Gir National Park in Gujarat, India.
 Their kingdom is Animalia and the scientific name is Panthera Leo persica.
 They are one of the five big cats found in India and are better known as ‘the king of beasts.

 The physical characteristics of the Asiatic Lions of compared are generally smaller than African Lions.
 They possess a unique color and texture.
 Their fur color ranges from sandy or bluffish grey, Ruddy Twany or Silvery sheen Here is the Asiatic Lion’s detailed physical attributes.

 - Their ears are always visible due to the mane growth at the top of the head.

-- The length of their tails is around 70-105 cm and its top has an outsized tuft.
+- The length of their tails is around 70-105 cm and their top has an outsized tuft.

 - At the end of their tails, they are marked with tassels.

 - The height of these amazing members of the big cat family is 107cm at the shoulders.

 - Asiatic Lion’s elbows are messed up with heavy or long bunches of hair.

 - Having sharp canine teeth of 10 cm, they do have strong retractable claws.